-Prior to joining CC, Ryan was Chief Operating Officer of Mozilla.
-He also worked as Director of Corporate Communications for the City of Vancouver for the 2010 Winter Games, and was a Senior Advisor to Mayor David Miller in Toronto, where he led the Mayor’s budget policy and initiated Toronto’s Open Data project.
+Prior to joining CC, Ryan was Chief Operating Officer of Mozilla, served as Director of Corporate Communications for the City of Vancouver for the 2010 Winter Games, and was a Senior Advisor to Mayor David Miller in Toronto, where he led the Mayor’s budget policy and initiated Toronto’s Open Data project.
 Ryan is an experienced campaigner and advocate for social causes, and has advised political campaigns on the local and national levels.
 Ryan is an avid cyclist and an amateur barista.
-He lives in Toronto with his daughter.
+He lives in Toronto with his daughter and his wife Kelsey.